What is co-production?

 The Ladder of Participation diagram description [Word]

-Our vision is for services, policies and strategies in Adult Social Care to be developed by people with lived experience, our staff and other stakeholders working together as equals from start to finish.
+When every part of adult social care is developed by people with lived experience, our staff and other stakeholders working together as equals from start to finish, we know we have suceeded.

 Why does co-production matter?